Ebow09/API_v2_repo/README.md

-# API_v2_repo
+# Description
-API to download exchange rates from an exchange rate provider
+API to download exchange rates from an exchange rate provider.
+A token is provided by the provider to allow connection to their API to get the exchange rates